kris927b/img-txt-categorisation-chat/README.md

 # img-txt-categorisation-chat
-Combining SOTA ML Models for categorising images and their captions, so the user can better search through and organise them guided by a SteamLit ChatBot interface.
+Combining SOTA ML Models for categorising images and their captions, so the user can better search through and organise them guided by a LangChain + StreamLit ChatBot interface.

 ## Goal: